-The Congestionand Air Quality Improvement Program ( ) is a federal program that funds projects and programs that improve air quality and reduce traffic congestion.
-It is jointly administered by the Federal Highway Administration ( ) and the Federal Transit Administration ( ) in consultation with the Environmental Protection Agency ( ).
-For 2018, $1.9 million in CMAQ funding is expected to be allocated in ’s Transportation Improvement Program ( ).
+The Congestion Mitigation and Air Quality Improvement Program (CMAQ) is a federal program that funds projects and programs that improve air quality and reduce traffic congestion.
+It is jointly administered by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) in consultation with the Environmental Protection Agency (EPA).
+For FY 2018, $1.9 million in CMAQ funding is expected to be allocated in SJTPO’s Transportation Improvement Program (TIP).
 These funds will be available for projects and programs throughout the SJTPO region via a competitive process.
 Candidate projects and programs may be submitted to SJTPO for eligibility review.
 Eligible applications are then ranked by the CMAQ Selection Committee, and projects selected for funding are to be implemented by the sponsoring agency.

 The schedule for SJTPO’s selection and evaluation of CMAQ projects for FY 2018 is as follows: